fcarjun1756-cloud/Price_Tracker/README.md

 # Price_Tracker
-This is my first Miniproject
+This is my first Miniproject and I am creating something new